The Hidden Costs of Executive Burnout: Beyond the Bottom Line

 And total cost of burnout-related turnover in the healthcare (think dcotrs, nurses, respirtory therapists) industry alone is a whopping $4.6 billion annually.

 Okay so these figures were reported by the American Medical Association and only represent the tip of the iceberg.
-There are other things to consider that we can't put a price tag on like disruptted team dynamics, damaged client relationships, and loss of institutional knowledge.
+There are other things to consider that we can't put a price tag on like disrupted team dynamics, damaged client relationships, and loss of institutional knowledge.

 A Little Closer Look For My Healthcare People